 NIF B-12, Offsetting of financial assets and liabilities - Establishes presentation and disclosure standards for the offsetting of financial assets and liabilities in the statement of changes in financial position, while indicating that this should only occur when: a) the company has a legal right and obligation to collect or pay an offset amount, and b) the amount obtained from applying the asset to the financial liability is reflected in the cash flows expected from the company when settling two or more financial instruments.
-Likewise, this standard establishes that the company can only use offsetting when fulfilling the following two conditions: 1) when it has a current legal right to offset the financial asset and financial liability under any circumstances; and when it 2) has the intention of settling the financial asset and liability through offsetting or simultaneously realizing the financial asset and settling the financial liability.
+Likewise, this standard establishes that the company can only use offsetting when fulfilling the following two conditions: 1) when it has a current legal right to offset the financial asset and financial liability under any circumstances; and when it 2) has the intention of settling the financial asset and liability.